banalminutiae/Babys-First-Ray-Tracer/README.md

 TODO:
 - Load BRDF data to objects.
-- Multithreading and SIMD: At 1024 rays per pixel the image can take up to an hour to write to.
+- Multithreading and SIMD: At 1024 rays per pixel the image can take up to half an hour to write to.
 - More realistic lighting calculations alongisde authentic light sampling.
 - Proper camera aperture code.
 - Accomodate more objects than simple spheres and planes with the goal of implementing the Cornell box.